 Candyfloss, ring toss, fish and chips, and local ciders & beers for those summer evenings.
 A real evening of fun for all ages, indeed!
 Hay bales, waggon wheels, and barrels are also good for converting the space into a could-be ranch.

 The Gingham picnic blanket brings out the classic of picnicking.
 A simple alfresco dining served up with a blanket, pillows and cushions, a picnic basket, and food.

 Ideal for small family gatherings, the setup is enough for an intimate and joyous summer.

 Your garden alone makes a great spot for a picnic, but suppose you want to go somewhere more open.
 A picnic on a pick-up truck sounds like a plan!

 The fun part about this is that you can have it in your driveway or take a long drive in the countryside.
 Pack up the goods and let the adventure begin!

 Picnic Meal Plan

 Who’s up for some easy to make and delicious picnic treats?

 8. Potato salad

-Potato salads are one of the favourite easy to make dishes on picnics.
+Potato salads are one of the favourite easy to make dishes for picnics.
 Boil the potatoes and wait for them to cool.
-Give them a lighting coating of mayonnaise, sprinkle herbs and spices.
+Give them a lighting coating of mayonnaise, and sprinkle herbs and spices.